ManchesterIO/mollyproject-next/docs/extending/writing-an-application.rst

     :type config: dict
     :param providers: A list of instantiated providers for your app as defined in the config file
     :type providers: list
-    :param services: A dictionary of objects which provide an advertised service
+    :param services: A dictionary of objects which provide common :doc:`services <writing-a-service>`
     :type services: dict

     Applications are instantiated with config read from the config file, a unique instance name, and any providers which